Maximizing the Value of Your Cannabis Smalls

 Extraction Revenue Potential

-Extracting the cannabinoids from your smalls— with or without solvents — can create a lot of revenue because concentrates can sell for upward of $100/gram.
+Extracting the cannabinoids from your cannabis smalls— with or without solvents — can create a lot of revenue because concentrates can sell for upward of $100/gram.
 The retail price is wildly variable based on the market and product type.

 But, like with pre-rolls, your profitability will depend on distribution.
 If you’re the consumer-facing retailer, margins will be higher than if you’re wholesaling.
 Check your local market prices, and assess your distribution channels before making revenue predictions.